thekarel/best-practices/README.md

 The way to avoid surprises is to enforce standard code formatting rules and automate the local formatting of source code.
 The rules should live in the codebase, and every pull request should check against them in the CI step (not a git hook which can be easily sidestepped and is redundant).

 The way to avoid debates is to decide on formatting at the beginning of the project.
 These should not change unless there are serious technical reasons.
-Use a [template](https://github.com/thekarel/project-template) to speed things up.
+Use an [example](https://github.com/thekarel/best-practices-example) to speed things up.

 Formatting rule changes should be global: the whole codebase needs to change in one go (one PR).
 Otherwise, it just increases the inconsistency.